nottomw/logalyzer/README.md

 ```

 ## Usage
-Run the application as every other application.
+Run as any other application.

 There are command line options available, run with `--help` to see them all:
 ```bash